-3 Fascinating Facts About Mesothelial Cells — and What You Need to Know About Mesothelioma
+3 Facts About Mesothelial Cells — and What to Know About Mesothelioma

-If your first thought now is “Wait, what are mesothelial cells?” we can assure you that you’re not alone.
-So, before we get into some fascinating facts about these cells, let’s define what they are.
 Mesothelial cells surround the body’s internal organs.
-They also line the inside of our chest, abdomen, and the space around our heart, forming a layer of tissue called the mesothelium.
+They also line the inside of our chest, abdomen, and the space around our heart.
+The mesothelial cells form a layer of tissue called the mesothelium.

-2. Not only that, but the mesothelium allows our organs to move — another extraordinary and vital function.
+2. The mesothelium allows our organs to move — another extraordinary and vital function.
 Thanks to the mesothelium, for example:

 - Your lungs move when you breathe.